 How the mic is held is important for two reasons.
 First, the position of the mic determines the sound quality in a big way.
 Second, mics are notorious for picking up vibrations from hands (if you’re holding it) or tables (if it’s on a stand improperly).

-I personally use the Audio-Technica ATH-M40x Professional Studio Monitor Headphones.
-But, I recorded the first 100 episodes of my career with iPhone headphones plugged into the ATR2100.
+I personally use the Audio-Technica ATH-M40x Professional Studio Monitor Headphones, but I recorded the first 100 episodes of my career with iPhone headphones plugged into the ATR2100.

-An Audio Interface or Mixer
+Best Audio Interface or Mixer for Podcasting

 I had a lot of success with the Focusrite Scarlett 4i4.
 It will support up to two mics.